-The process starts with a medical history and a physical exam.
+Your child’s healthcare provider will take your child’s medical history and do a physical exam.
 Your child may also have tests such as:

 - Blood tests.
-These are done to look for signs of inflammation and other problems.
+These are done to look for signs of inflammation, recent strep infection, and other related problems.

 - Electrocardiogram (ECG).
 This is a test that records the electrical activity of the heart.
-It shows abnormal rhythms and detects heart muscle damage of the heart.
+It shows abnormal rhythms and detects heart muscle damage.